The Secret Ingredient For the Best-Ever Brownies

 Add extra chocolate

-Brownies are the pinnacle of chocolaty desserts, so there’s no shame in adding a little extra to your next pan.
-Senior Food Stylist Shannon Norris says that no matter the recipe, she stirs extra chocolate chips into the batter for melty pockets of goodness and extra cocoa flavour.
+Brownies are the pinnacle of chocolatey desserts, so there’s no shame in adding a little extra to your next pan.
+Taste of Home senior food stylist Shannon Norris says that no matter the recipe, she stirs extra chocolate chips into the batter for melty pockets of goodness and extra cocoa flavour.

-Can’t get enough of chocolate?
-Try one of our 20 best hot chocolate recipes.
+Can’t get enough chocolate?
+Check out our all-time best hot chocolate recipes.

 Let the batter rest before adding any chocolate mix-ins